vladimiryardan/Taffy-Wiki/Exception-Logging-Adapters.md

 ## LogToHoth

 Adapter Path: taffy.bonus.LogToHoth<br/>
-Configuration Options: (object) There are numerous settings for Hoth, but I recommend that you look at HothConfig.cfc in examples/api_Hoth/resources.
+Configuration Options: (object) There are numerous settings for Hoth, but I recommend that you look at [HothConfig.cfc](https://github.com/atuttle/Taffy/blob/develop/examples/api_Hoth/resources/HothConfig.cfc) in `examples/api_Hoth/resources`.
 From there it should be pretty self explanatory for anyone that's used Hoth before.

 A typical Application.cfc configuration to use Hoth might resemble the following: